 Or read on, if you like more detail.

 How can this benefit you and your practice?
-Here is what you’ll be able to do after completing the course and peer practice clinic:
+Here is what you’ll be able to do after completing the course:

 - Correct old myths about massage and cancer.
 Earn clients’ trust by explaining how skilled massage therapy will not spread cancer.